The biggest filmmaking mistake you can make is waiting for someone else to give you permission make movies.

 I wasn’t sure what it meant to pay the price.
 Again, like you, I didn’t have much money.

 But what I had was time and the willingness to do whatever it took to get what I wanted.
 For me, that meant finding a local video production company.
 Since I didn’t have a business relationship, I cold called them.
 I got the owner on the phone – He said they didn’t have any availability.
 They were not looking to hire.

 But that didn’t stop me.

-Can you imagine?
-You get out of college with movie making aspirations and you end up working as a janitor.
+Imagine coming out of college and working as a janitor.